nextcloud/documentation/developer_manual/app/code_signing.rst

 1. Generate a private key and CSR: ``openssl req -nodes -newkey rsa:2048 -keyout contacts.key -out contacts.csr -subj "/CN=contacts"``.
 Replace "contacts" with your application identifier.
-2. Post the CSR at https://github.com/owncloud/appstore-issues, and configure your GitHub account to show your mail address in your profile. ownCloud might ask you for further information to verify that you're the legitimate owner of the application.
+2. Post the CSR at https://github.com/owncloud/appstore-issues, and configure your GitHub account to show your mail address in your profile.
+Nextcloud might ask you for further information to verify that you're the legitimate owner of the application.
 Make sure to keep the private key file (``contacts.key``) secret and not disclose it to any third-parties.
-3. ownCloud will provide you with the signed certificate.
+3. Nextcloud will provide you with the signed certificate.
 4. Run ``./occ integrity:sign-app`` to sign your application, and specify your private and the public key as well as the path to the application.
    A valid example looks like: ``./occ integrity:sign-app --privateKey=/Users/lukasreschke/contacts.key